jeffknupp/blog/in_progress/open_source.md

 It's not meant to be an inflamitory statement (though no doubt many will take issue with it).
 Rather, for better or worse, git and [GitHub](http://www.github.com) have become the de-facto standard for managing Open Source projects.
-GitHub is the site potential users and contributors are most likely to be registered at and most likely to be familiar with the workflow.
+GitHub is the site potential contributors are most likely to be registered on and familiar with.
+That, I believe, is not a trivial thing.

 #### Create a `README.md` File